SirRGB/releases/README.md

 6. Then run `init.sh` from the same folder.

-OR

-5. If you've already built Android on your PC, run `init.sh`.
+7. If you've already built Android on your PC, install `haste` using `gem install haste`

 ## How to use this repo (Jenkins)